-There are many things that keep me up at night - Glenn Close not having an Oscar, this video of a cat holding onto a hang glider, and the band Creed.
-But the main source of my perpetual sleep deprivation is thinking about the next time I’m going to be able to eat khao soi.
+Aside from climate change and the fact that we still don't know the name of Rihanna's baby, the main source of our perpetual sleep deprivation is thinking about the next time we'll eat khao soi.
 This Northern Thai curry noodle soup is sweet and savory, rich and spicy, and capable of improving your day with one bite.
-It’s also a dish that’s fairly easy to find around town, which is why I’m here to help you narrow things down a bit.
-Here are six excellent bowls of khao soi in LA.
+It’s also a dish that’s fairly easy to find around town, which is why we're here to help you narrow things down a bit.
+Here are seven excellent bowls of khao soi in LA.

-You could drive past this tiny Thai Town spot 100 times and not notice it, but don’t let that happen—they serve a khao soi I’d rank among the most essential dishes in the city.
+You could drive past this tiny Thai Town spot 100 times and not notice it, but don’t let that happen—they serve a khao soi we'd rank among the most essential dishes in the city.
 What makes Pailin’s version so good is the unabashed brightness of the broth itself.
 It’s buttery and sweet, with huge punches of citrus even before you squeeze the lime over it.
-And for that reason, you’ll find me picking up an order here any time I’ve had a bad week or just want to feel better.
+And for that reason, you’ll find us picking up an order here any time we've had a bad week or just want to feel better.

-I love the creamy, sweet broth at NTFC, but what makes this tiny Thai Town shop’s khao soi one of my favorites is how they prepare the chicken.
+We love the creamy, sweet broth at NTFC, but what makes this tiny Thai Town shop’s khao soi one of our favorites is how they prepare the chicken.
 The massive drumstick sitting in the middle of the bowl is perfectly-seasoned and absorbs the rich broth around it, so you barely even have to touch the leg for the meat to fall off the bone.
-If the drumstick was its own entree, I’d rank it among the best chicken dishes in town.
+If the drumstick was its own entree, we’d rank it among the best chicken dishes in town.

 There are several reasons you should order from this tiny strip mall spot at Santa Monica and Normandie (the jackfruit salad, pork patties, and BBQ pork, to name a few).
 But the most important reason is their khao soi.
 The curry broth here is rich and gravy-like, making the whole dish feel more like a stew than the other soupier versions on this guide.
-For a protein, I typically go with the tofu which is cooked to silky perfection and provides some much-needed lightness to the dish.
+We typically go with tofu for our choice of protein, which is cooked to silky perfection and provides some much-needed lightness to the dish.
 This is also one of the spiciest bowls of khao soi you’ll find in the city, so prepare accordingly.

 Night + Market Song